 Every State also has a legislation called The Shops and Establishments Act which contains provisions for notice for termination of employment either with or without cause.
 Some States simply do not allow terminations except on grounds of proven misconduct or indiscipline.
 The notice requirements under these legislations are also mandatory and need to be carefully studied in each case.
 Notice requirements and conditions of this legislation must be strictly observed lest breach of the prescribed procedure leads to the termination being adjudged as invalid.
 Employee terminations are the most litigated battle fields for employers.

 What is not appreciated by employers is that the whole effort of terminating an employee’s service by way of retrenchment is a waste if the requirements of notice as prescribed in the law are not observed.
-Invariably, employees approach the labour courts and after a long litigation, the termination is set aside by the labour court on the ground that the termination was not valid in law, and is therefore treated as ab initio void.
+Invariably, employees approach the labour courts and after a long litigation, the termination is set aside by the labour court on the ground that the termination was not valid in law, and is therefore treated as an initial void.
 Generally, the court insists on reinstatement of the employee with full payment of back wages.